 Step 3: If accepted, acknowledge and consent to all trainee requirements, including:

-- Contribute 50 hours of volunteer service in AgriLife Extension initiated activities in Brazos County by December 1 of training year.
-The volunteer aspect of this program allows individuals to support Extension education in learning and teaching responsible horticultural practices.
+- give 50 service hours (15 hours in the DIG) in AgriLife Extension approved activities in Brazos County by December 1 of training year.

-Step 4: Upon meeting all requirements, certification in January, 2018, as a Texas Master Gardener.
+Step 4: Upon meeting all requirements, certification in January, 2019, as a Texas Master Gardener

 Step 5: Re-certification of a Master Gardener in Brazos County is an annual process that requires: